Installing Signal in the noise: how Uncle Sam investing in open source secure messaging created civic infrastructure

 Koebler ably traces the story of how an “alternative fact” about the relative security of Telegram and Signal was co-created in online fever swamps over the past year.
 (I won’t rewrite it: go read, & come back.)

-What has remained interesting to me is how conspiratorial thinking, poor information diets, and motivated laetisan bias have led some folks not to trust a secure app that was expressly designed with trust in mind, right down to open sourcing the code beneath it — despite folks like Elon Musk being devotees of the gospel of technological transparency at the platform formerly known as Twitter and beyond.
+What has remained interesting to me is how conspiratorial thinking, poor information diets, and motivated partisan bias have led some folks not to trust a secure app that was expressly designed with trust in mind, right down to open sourcing the code beneath it — despite folks like Elon Musk being devotees of the gospel of technological transparency at the platform formerly known as Twitter and beyond.

-The folks over at Open Technology Fund understood why activists, journalists, dissidents, and human rights advocates around the world and around the United States might not trust a secure messaging app that was in any way funded by the U.S. government
+The folks over at Open Technology Fund understood why activists, journalists, dissidents, and human rights advocates around the world and around the United States might not trust a secure messaging app that was in any way funded by the U.S. government.

 The way Signal optimized for trust a decade ago was smart and straightforward: open source code, which everyone could look at online.